ChopChopp/obsidian/Umut's brain/Language/English.md

 # Hitherto
 Adverb: until now or until the point in time under discussion: hitherto part of French West Africa, Benin achieved independence in 1960.

+# Writhed
+Twisting, Squirming movements or contortions of the body.

+# Careening
+Sway dangeouresly.
+Move swiftly in an uncontrolled way.